allggoo/allggoo/README.md

 ## 💡 About My Tech Journey

-I'm a full-stack developer from Morocco 🇲🇦 focused on building clean, fast, and responsive web apps.
-Here are some of the technologies I enjoy working with:
+> Developer with a focus on Discord bot dev, scalable systems, and creative projects.
+Always curious and excited to push code to the next level.

 ## 🧰 Tech Stack & Tools